Blog

 Image of History of Healthcare

-Healthcare costs in the U.S. have surged over the decades, driven by advancements in medical technology, rising service costs, and evolving policy efforts.
-The journey began in the early 20th century when health insurance was first endorsed by Teddy Roosevelt's Progressive Party, but it wasn't until the 1920s that Baylor Hospital introduced the prepaid insurance model, which later evolved into Blue Cross plans.
-Despite efforts during the Great Depression and post-war era to introduce universal healthcare, it wasn’t until the 1960s that Medicare and Medicaid were established under President Lyndon B. Johnson, expanding healthcare access to the elderly and low-income populations.
-However, even with these reforms, rising premiums, out-of-pocket expenses, and underinsurance remained persistent challenges for millions of Americans.
+U.S. healthcare costs have surged over the years due to advancements in medical technology, rising service costs, and changing policies.
+The journey began in the early 20th century with Teddy Roosevelt's endorsement of health insurance, but it was the 1920s Baylor Hospital model that evolved into Blue Cross plans.
+Despite efforts during the Great Depression and post-war era for universal healthcare, it wasn’t until the 1960s that Medicare and Medicaid expanded access for the elderly and low-income populations.
+However, rising premiums, out-of-pocket expenses, and underinsurance continue to affect millions of Americans.

-The 2000s marked a significant turning point with the Affordable Care Act (ACA) of 2010, which sought to reduce the number of uninsured Americans and make healthcare more affordable through expanded Medicaid and insurance marketplaces.
-While the ACA succeeded in expanding coverage, it has not addressed the underlying issue of escalating healthcare costs.
-Today, even insured Americans are facing crippling medical debt, underscoring the systemic issues within the U.S. healthcare system.
-Despite various reforms, the ongoing rise in premiums, out-of-pocket costs, and gaps in coverage continue to challenge individuals, highlighting the urgent need for further policy changes to make healthcare more affordable and protect Americans from falling deeper into debt.
+The 2010 Affordable Care Act (ACA) aimed to reduce the number of uninsured Americans and make healthcare more affordable through expanded Medicaid and insurance marketplaces.
+While the ACA increased coverage, it did not address rising healthcare costs.
+Today, even insured Americans face crippling medical debt, revealing systemic issues.
+Despite reforms, escalating premiums, out-of-pocket costs, and coverage gaps remain, highlighting the urgent need for further policy changes to make healthcare more affordable and protect Americans from debt.
 (Source)

 The Shift in Healthcare: Why Is This Happening?